Is It Even Possible to Pass CA in the First Attempt?

 I used to rely blindly on coaching notes until I realized:

-And yes, please do the ICAI MCQs, RTPs and MTPs.
+????
+And yes, please do the ICAI MCQs, RTPs, and MTPs.
 You’ll thank yourself in the exam hall.

 My first mock test was a disaster.
 But it was the best disaster of my life.

-Every single student who cleared in the first attempt that I spoke to had one thing in common:
+Every single student who cleared in the first attempt that I spoke to had one thing in common: they gave at least 2 rounds of full syllabus tests before the real exam.

 You will have bad days.
 You will compare yourself.
 You will want to quit.
 And it’s okay.